samgozman/getTVValue/README.md

 # getTVValue for MODx Revolution CMS

-My interpretation for lost snippet from MODX Evolution for MODX Revolution users.
+My interpretation for lost *getTVValue* method from MODX Evolution for MODX Revolution users in TV-way.

 Just create snippet "getTVValue" with code from this git and use. :)